 I love to draw, paint and illustrate, especially using inks and watercolours, often building up a single piece with multiple layers to end with a glow of light and colour.
 In some of my recent works I feel the need to evoke a sense of landscape of the mind and spirit; a sentient landscape. it's not just a linear landscape, but an attempt to capture a sense of awe.
 It's where the ancient, the past, the present, and even the future, are sensed within the now.
 Where time is mutable, and hopefully the onlooker becomes involved, and part of the telling of a story.

-Alongside working as a freelance artist, my illustrations have been published in , and have worked widely as an art tutor with both individuals and groups.
+Alongside working as a freelance artist, my illustrations have been published, and I have worked widely as an art tutor with both individuals and groups.